practicalli/clojurescript/docs/introduction/clojurescript.md

 ![figwheel logo name](https://raw.githubusercontent.com/practicalli/graphic-design/live/logos/practicalli-figwheel-logo-name.svg){align=right loading=lazy style="height:92;width:92px"}

-[Figwheel](https://figwheel.org/) is a simple approach and doesn't require node.js.
-ClojureScript applications can be built without JavaScript.
-Figwheel does enabled use of npm packages via bundle though, should JavaScript packages be valuable to add.
+[Figwheel](https://figwheel.org/) is a Clojure library used with Clojure CLI or Leiningen projects.
+ClojureScript applications can be built without writing JavaScript.

+Figwheel can be [:globe_with_meridians: used with npm](https://figwheel.org/docs/npm.html){target=_blank} to include JavaScript packages.
+JavaScript bundle tools, e.g. [:globe_with_meridians: Webpack](https://webpack.js.org/){target=_blank}, are used to package up the ClojureScript app and npm packages for deployment.

+Using NPM packages does add complexity to a ClojureScript project, although enables access to a large repository of libraries.

 [:fontawesome-brands-github: figwheel-template](https://github.com/bhauman/figwheel-template){target=_blank} creates ClojureScript projects with figwheel configuration and optionally react, reagent, rum and bundle (webpack) options.